vinnipukh/SCMS/README.md

 The system simulates the full flow of a supply chain — from raw material producers to factories, markets, and finally, customers — with functionality for registering entities, managing inventory, designing and producing products, setting prices, and handling purchases.

 A major focus of the project was building a fully functional GUI using the Model-View-Controller (MVC) pattern.
-I faced significant challenges while implementing the GUI, but overcame them with persistence and occasional help from Gemini 2.5 Pro Preview.
+I faced significant challenges while implementing the GUI, but overcame them with  help from Gemini 2.5 Pro Preview.